-The complexity of modern business, coupled with the speed at which it changes is unprecedented.
-What this means is our ability to effectively service and resource different types of customers in an efficient and scalable way becomes increasingly important to maintaining our competitive advantage.
+The complexity of the modern business, coupled with the speed at which it changes, is unprecedented.
+It means our ability to virtually service and serves different types of customers in an efficient and scalable way becomes increasingly important to maintaining our competitive advantage.

 Rav shared some high level thinking about how CS might want to think about segmenting its customers and how those customers might best be resourced:

-One of Rav’s tips was to keep in mind that customer segments will likely change over time (“as your business evolves, so will your customers’ requirements”), so it’s important to re-evaluate periodically that the segments still make sense.
+One of Rav's tips was to keep in mind that customer segments will likely change over time ("as your business evolves, so will your customers' requirements").
+Hence, it's important to re-evaluate periodically the segments that still make sense.

 The Makeup of a Successful Organization

-I rounded off my conversation with some questions that tapped in to Rav’s significant experience of building successful CS organisations.
+I rounded off my conversation with some questions tapped into Rav's significant experience of building successful CS organizations.

-Being a truly customer-centric organisation - one that really lives up to the promise of its brand, is also another facet that Rav identified that helps to attract top talent.
-Some other patterns of successful CS organisations that Rav identified are:
+Being a genuinely customer-centric organization - one that lives up to the promise of its brand, is also another facet that Rav identified that helps to attract top talent.
+Some other patterns of successful CS organizations that Rav identified are: